zetavg/chromium-website/site/chromium-os/developer-library/getting-started/index.md

 title: Getting Started
 ---

 Welcome to ChromiumOS development!
-This guide will help you boostrap your workflow by making sure you have the right hardware, development environment, and source checkout.
+This guide will help you bootstrap your workflow by making sure you have the right hardware, development environment, and source checkout.
 The guide will also step you through building, testing, uploading and committing code.